-Business owners and residential homeowners in Los Angeles, the surrounding areas of southern California, Nevada, and Mohave County, Arizona, are quick to turn to ServiceMaster EMT for the most trusted fire and smoke damage restoration services.
+Business owners and residential homeowners in Los Angeles, the surrounding areas of southern California and Nevada are quick to turn to ServiceMaster EMT for the most trusted fire and smoke damage restoration services.
 Our speedy response is reliant on property owners’ prompt contact with our company.

 Take swift action when fire damage occurs.
 Dedicated crews at ServiceMaster EMT respond to emergencies 365 days a year, and we are prepared to efficiently restore your fire and smoke damaged home or business—even when the holidays are in full swing.